-EXDUL-384 provides either eight ground referenced or four differential 16bit A/D input channels.
-You can adjust several bipolar input voltage ranges (+/-0.63 V, +/-1.27 V, +/-2.55 V, +/-5.1 V, +/-10.2 V).
+The module EXDUL-381 provides either eight single ended or four differential 16-bit A/D input channels.
+Several bipolar input voltage ranges (+/-0.63 V, +/-1.27 V, +/-2.55 V, +/-5.1 V, +/-10.2 V) can be adjusted.
 The conversion process including the associated configuration of the A/D components (selection of range and channel) is triggered by software commands.
-The output voltage ranges (+/-2.55 V, +/-5.1V, +/-10.2 V) of all of the eight 16bit D/A outputs are software-selectable as well.

-Additionally the module provides one digital input and one digital output galvanically opto-isolated by high-quality optocouplers and additional protection diodes.
+Additionally the module provides eight digital inputs and two digital outputs which are galvanically opto-isolated by high-quality optocouplers and are equipped with additional protection diodes.
 Special high power output optocouplers cope with a switching current up to 150 mA.

-If necessary, the optocoupler input can be programmed and used as a counter input.
-The programmable LCD display of the EXDUL-384E shows either digital I/O status information or programmable user-specific data.
+The USB Interface or an external power supply powers the module with the required operating voltage.
+If required, five of the optocoupler inputs can be programmed and used as 32-bit counter inputs.
+The programmable LCD display presents either digital and analog I/O status information or programmable user-specific data.